Accelerating Family Screening with Genetic Testing Could Change Care for Familial Hypercholesterolemia

 About the PAGENT Study

 Participation in the PAGENT Study is available to individuals registered in the CASCADE FH Registry Patient Portal who have not undergone genetic testing for FH.
 Up to 125 participants will be randomly selected and offered sequencing through Color’s Hereditary High Cholesterol Test, which analyzes three genes that account for the majority of FH cases and can increase a person’s risk for coronary heart disease: LDLR, APOB, and PCSK9.
 If a causative gene variation is identified, up to five first-degree relatives will be offered complimentary sequencing of the gene variation to determine if they have inherited FH.
-The pre- and post-surveys by the FH Foundation will measure the affected individual and family member’s perceptions around genetic testing and whether genetic testing increases participation in cascade screening.
+The pre- and post-surveys by the Family Heart Foundation will measure the affected individual and family member’s perceptions around genetic testing and whether genetic testing increases participation in cascade screening.
 More information can be found on the CASCADE FH Registry Patient Portal.

 About Familial Hypercholesterolemia (FH)